browserengineering/book/book/embeds.md

 of the glyph), takes up space in a `LineLayout`, and causes line breaking when it reaches the end of the available space.

-But it's different than a text node, because the text in a text node is not just one glyph, but an entire run of text of a potentially arbitrary length, and that can be split into words and lines across multiple lines.
-An image, on the other hand, is an [atomic inline][atomic-inline]---it doesn't make sense to split it across multiple lines.^[There are other things that can be atomic inlines, and we'll encounter more later in this chapter.]
+But it's different than a text *node*, because the text in a text node is not just one glyph, but an entire run of text of a potentially arbitrary length, and that can be split into words and lines across multiple lines.
+An image, on the other hand, is an [atomic inline][atomic-inline]---it doesn't make sense to split it across multiple lines.^[There are other elements that can be atomic inlines, and we'll encounter more later in this chapter.]